HermiTech-LLC/.github/profile/README.md

 ## Select Projects:
 - [**GLUE - Genetic Language for Unsupervised Evolution**](https://github.com/HermiTech-LLC/Glue): This project represents a revolutionary blend of genetic algorithms and deep learning, advancing autonomous evolution in robotics and AI.

+- [**Hehners_Math- foundation for a Glue Native lib](https://github.com/HermiTech-LLC/Hehners_math): A Rust-based numerical library integrating Hehner’s Algebra for exact, error-minimized calculations.
+Offers precise arithmetic operations (addition, subtraction, multiplication, division) with uncertainty tracking and advanced symbolic number representation.

 - [**QSys Design**](https://github.com/HermiTech-LLC/QSys-Design): A pioneering Python application that merges quantum computing with robotics, offering an intuitive interface for quantum circuit design and simulation.

 - [**CircExplorer**](https://github.com/HermiTech-LLC/CircExplorer): Enabling saving and loading of circuit diagrams, offering a platform for educational and hobbyist electronic simulations.

-- [**DreamAssist**](https://github.com/HermiTech-LLC/DreamAssist): Currently under development, DreamAssist exemplifies HermiTech's commitment to cutting-edge innovation, with more details forthcoming to highlight its aims and technological advancements.
+- [**DreamAssist**](https://github.com/HermiTech-LLC/DreamAssist): Currently planned for development as the dedicated G.L.U.E.
+IDE; DreamAssist exemplifies HermiTech's commitment to cutting-edge innovation, with more details forthcoming to highlight its aims and technological advancements.

 *Discover more in our repositories...*